datalayer/jupyter-rtc-test/README.md

 We maintain [a list of discovered issues](./docs/issues.md) as well a [explored solutions](./docs/solutions.md).

-## Jupyter RTC Stack
+## Technical Stack

-The Jupyter RTC Stack is spread across various repositories listed here (if you want to learn more, read the [architecture document](./docs/architecture.md))
+The Jupyter RTC technical stack is spread across various repositories listed here (if you want to learn more, read the [architecture document](./docs/architecture.md))

 - Yjs https://github.com/yjs/yjs
 - Yrs https://github.com/y-crdt/y-crdt/tree/main/yrs